Rest assured you’re in safe hands. We’re competent and professional.

 We have the right qualifications, experience and can back it up with extensive public liability insurance.

 Heating Equipment Testing and Approval Scheme or “HETAS” are the official body recognised by Government to approve your installation.
-Blazing Burners are HETAS registered therefore once we have performed your installation in accordance to Government building regulations as determined in Approved Document J (2010), we are then able to self certify your installation.
+Blazing Burners are HETAS registered therefore once we have performed your installation in accordance with Government building regulations as determined in Approved Document J (2010), we are then able to self certify your installation.

-If you were to perform the installation yourself, you would have to contact your local building control and get them to certify your installation which is a complicated process, involves other parties, and is time consuming and expensive.
+If you were to perform the installation yourself, you would have to contact your local building control and get them to certify your installation which is a complicated process, involves other parties, and is time-consuming and expensive.

 HETAS registered installers